davidhartsough/intro-to-react/README.md

 ## Create React App

 So far we've only tried things out in an HTML file with CDN imports of development JS files and then inline Babel scripts...
 That's not the real deal.
 It's just for testing in a tiny sandbox.
-If you actually want to create a legit, production-ready React app, use **Create React App**.
-See links to the GitHub,
+If you actually want to create a legit, production-ready React app, use [**Create React App**](https://create-react-app.dev/) ([GitHub](https://github.com/facebook/create-react-app)).

 Wanna try it?
 If you have Node >= 8.10 and npm >= 5.6 on your machine, then just run these commands in your terminal: